forsyde/f2cc/source/ticpp/readme.txt

 <a href="http://skew.org/xml/tutorial/">http://skew.org/xml/tutorial</a>.

 There are different ways to access and interact with XML data.
-TinyXML uses a Document Object ProcessNetwork (DOM), meaning the XML data is parsed into a C++ objects that can be browsed and manipulated, and then written to disk or another output stream.
+TinyXML uses a Document Object Model (DOM), meaning the XML data is parsed into a C++ objects that can be browsed and manipulated, and then written to disk or another output stream.
 You can also construct an XML document from scratch with C++ objects and write this to disk or another output